Introduction to Supervised Machine Learning

 Supervised machine learning is a learning model in which we train the machine by input and what is the desired output.
 Basically, we will train the model with a set of input variables(x) and the corresponding output variables(y) and try to create a relation between them using functions such as Y = f(x).
 We made a machine to learn by using these parameters so that it can able to detect the more accurate output even for the new input parameters.
-So this type of learning of machines is called supervised machine learning and practically most used learning algorithm.
+So this type of learning of machines is called supervised machine learning and is practically the most used learning algorithm.

 How Supervised Machine Learning Works?

 In the supervised machine learning model, we will give a set of input data labels and corresponding output labels so that the model can learn from it and predict accurately when a new input is given.
 Basically, this is a model that will take known inputs and outputs and trains the model to predict accurately for future input data.
-This is like an algorithm learning from the input data labels which are like a teacher who supervises the learning of a student (here it is machine).
+This is like an algorithm learning from the input data labels which are like a teacher who supervises the learning of a student (here it is a machine).

 As we already know the answer for a given input but we want a machine to predict the answer iteratively until we get the reasonable performance from the algorithm or model.
-During every iteration, it will predict the output and based on that we will give feedback to the model or correct it if requires based on the prediction.
+During every iteration, it will predict the output, and based on that we will give feedback to the model or correct it if requires based on the prediction.
 During the algorithm training, it creates or defines rules between the input and output parameters.
 For example, we will train the model with handwritten digits with labels and their output labels when a new image is given with numbers in it, the model able to predict the accurate label.

 Supervised machine learning uses two techniques classification and regression.

-- Classification: It is like True or False statements for example whether an email is a spam or not, whether a tumour is benign or not.
+- Classification: It is like True or False statements for example whether an email is spam or not, whether a tumour is benign or not.

 - Regression: It is predicting continuously like temperature prediction, prediction of output which is really like weight, money value on that day, trading prediction, etc.